 |---|---|

-| Home Repair Projects | You can trim brackets, cut patch panels and handle small fixes using 120V power without needing a full shop rig. |
+| Home Repair Projects | Trim brackets, cut patch panels, and handle small fixes using 120V power without needing a full shop rig. |

-| Hobby Metalworking | Pilot-arc and fine current control make it easier to cut decorative pieces and sheet metal with less prep and cleaner edges. |
+| Hobby Metalworking | Pilot arc and fine current control make it easier to cut decorative pieces and sheet metal with less prep and cleaner edges. |

 | Small Job Sites | Dual-voltage support and a lightweight build let you adapt to available power and move between locations with minimal hassle. |

-| Restoring Corroded Parts | Rust removal and non-touch pilot arc let you cut or clean corroded and painted stock without grinding everything to bare metal first. |
+| Restoring Corroded Parts | Rust removal, non-touch pilot arc, and gouging let you cut or clean corroded and painted stock without grinding everything to bare metal first. |

 Ease Of Use